jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 how we know that the code under test still works as intended.
 Experince tells me that testing that A listens to B (ie that the controller wires the jsonbuilder up to clarinet) produces the kind of test that 'follows the code arround' meaning that because it is testing implementation details rather than behaviours, whenever the implementation is updated the tests have to be updated too.

+By testing individual tokens are correct and the use of those tokens as a wider expression, am testing the same thing twice.
+Arguably, redundant effort.
+But may simply be easier to write in that way - software is written by a human in a certain order and if we take a bottom-up approach to some of that design, each layer is easier to create if we first know the layers that it sits on are sound.
+Writing complex regular expressions is still programming and it is more difficult to test them completely when wrapped in rather a lot more logic than directly.
+For example, a regex which matches "{a,b}" or "{a}" but not "{a,}" is not trivial.

+Can test less exhaustively on higher levels if lower ones are well tested, testing where it is easier to do whilst giving good guarantees